dataiku/dss-plugin-ai-art/README.md

 > *TODO*: Add tests

 ## Known limitations
-The weights folder must be stored on the local filesystem.
-Remote connections such as S3 don't work.
+The weights must be stored on the local filesystem.
+If a remote folder (S3, etc) is used, the weights will be downloaded to a temporary directory every time the recipe is run.
 This is because the method used to load the weights ([from_pretrained]) and the method used to download the weights (git clone) require a local filepath.